radek-zitek-cloud/skola-alpha/README.md

-# skola-alpha
+# Skola

-This is web app to help and motivate my son with his school work.
+This is web app to motivate and help my son with his school work.

+## Quick Notes

+- database: sqlite3